asimons04/tesseract/README.md

 The "to do" and roadmap has been moved to [a dedicated file](/Roadmap.md).

 Completed "to do"s have been moved to the [change log](./ChangeLog.md).

+The changelog also contains an informal list of items I _hope_ to add to the next few upcoming releases.

 ## Public Hosted Demo Instance
 An open, public demo instance is available at [https://tesseract.dubvee.org](https://tesseract.dubvee.org).
 Feel free to try it out with your favorite Lemmy instance.